 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1A: Teachers appropriately assigned and fully credentialed as per staffing reports.
 2019-20 The Fruitvale School District has 0 missasigned teachers, 92% of teachers appropriately assigned and fully credentialed.
-2021-22 The Fruitvale School District has 0 missasigned teachers, 93% of teachers appropriately assigned and fully credentialed 95% of teachers will be appropriately assigned and fully credentialed as per staffing Priority 1B: Pupil access to standards aligned materials as measured by school site inventory logs.
+2021-22 The Fruitvale School District has 0 missasigned teachers, 93% of teachers appropriately assigned and fully credentialed 2022-23 The Fruitvale School District has 0 misassigned teachers, 93% of teachers appropriately fully credentialed 95% of teachers will be appropriately assigned and fully credentialed as per staffing Priority 1B: Pupil access to standards aligned materials as measured by school site inventory logs.
 All students have access to standards aligned materials.
 Inventory is kept current with enrollment data.
 FSD has historically had no William's Complaint submissions.
 All students have access to standards aligned materials.
 Inventory is kept current with enrollment data.
 FSD has historically had no William's Complaint submissions.
+All students have access to standards aligned materials.
+Inventory is kept current with enrollment data.
+FSD has historically had no William's Complaint submissions.
 Maintain all students have access to standards aligned materials.
 Maintain no William's Complaint submissions.
 Priority 1C: School facilities maintained in good repair as per FIT The Annual FIT data reports all facilities are maintained in good repair.
 Discovery Elementary was full remodeled in 2019 and Columbia Elementary in 2021.
-Endeavour Elementary is scheduled for remodel in 2023. maintained in good repair.
+Endeavour Elementary is scheduled for remodel in 2023.
+The Annual FIT data reports all facilities are maintained in good repair.
 Discovery Elementary was full remodeled in 2019 and Columbia Elementary in 2021.
-Endeavour Elementary is Maintain Annual FIT data reports with all facilities maintained in good repair.
+Endeavour Elementary is scheduled for remodel following the 2024 planned bond.
+The district has a robust maintenance program with upgrading projects planned for FJH and Quailwood.
+The Annual FIT data reports were completed in April 2023.
+All facilities are maintained in good repair.
+Discovery Elementary was full remodeled in 2019 and Columbia Elementary in 2021.
+Endeavour Elementary is scheduled for remodel following the 2024 planned bond.
+The district has a robust maintenance program with upgrading Maintain Annual FIT data reports with all facilities maintained in good repair.